Alanimustafa/dot-auction-BK-end/readme.md

 * ✅ View all vehicles in inventory
 * ✅ Categorized pages (Compact, Sedan, SUV, VAN, Truck)
 * ✅ Add, update, and delete vehicles
-* ✅ Responsive design with a hamburger menu
 * ✅ REST API for managing inventory